 Most people know about Aron Ralston of “127 hours,” who cut his arm off to save his life.
 A major take-away from this was that he should have left a Trip Plan with a friend.
 Something as simple as a short note saying where he was going and what to do if he wasn't back on time would [...]

 It’s a myth that ultralight backpacking makes you cold, wet and hungry.
 It doesn’t.
 In fact, I’ll wager that with my 5 pounds of ultralight gear I’m more comfortable, sleep better, and eat better than many campers carrying 20 to 30 pounds of conventional/heavier backpacking gear.
 Here are 3 Reasons why You Won’t Freeze or Starve UltraLight .

 Ready for something stunningly beautiful and completely different but still safe and easy—a change in pace from your regular backpacking?
-Consider non-technical canyon backpacking in Utah.
+Consider non-technical canyon hiking or backpacking in Utah.
 Gems like Paria Canyon, Buckskin Gulch, the Zion Narrows, or Grand Gulch are just few of the big name canyons for starters.
-The list of equally superb but lesser known canyons [...]
+The list of equally superb but lesser [...]

 These tasty and nutritious backpacking meal recipes are healthier, have more calories and cost less than commercial, freeze dried backpacking meals.
 Keep it simple — there are enough nutritious backpacking meal recipes here to provide sufficient daily variety to keep meals fun and interesting.
 But there aren't so many recipes that I spend too much time buying ingredients and assembling a large meal inventory.